maksumov/rsschool-cv/README.md

 This repo is created as a solution of the [Markdown & Git](https://rolling-scopes-school.github.io/stage0/#/stage0/tasks/git-markdown) task of the [RS School Javascript/Frontend](https://rs.school/js/) course.

-Follow the link to see my [CV](https://maksumov.github.io/rsschool-cv/cv).
+Follow the link to see my CV in [Markdown](https://maksumov.github.io/rsschool-cv/cv) or [HTML & CSS](https://maksumov.github.io/rsschool-cv/).